-President – brings to the Snell board since 1985, the rare ingredients of business, scholarship, scientific and medical credentials, research, teaching and writing in the field of head, neck and spine injury.
+President – Dr. Thomas has brought to the Snell board since 1985, the rare ingredients of business, scholarship, scientific and medical credentials, research, teaching and writing in the field of head, neck and spine injury.
 He is a physician board certified in preventive medicine (Aerospace Medicine) and a consultant in bioengineering.
 He was a Naval Fight surgeon (1964-1968) with the U.S. Marines, founded the bioengineering department of the US Army Aeromedical Research Laboratory, served as a liaison officer for aeromedical research between the Army and Navy during the Vietnam war, and on several panels of the Advisory group for Aerospace Medical Research and Development (AGARD) of NATO.
 He helped found the Naval Biodynamics Laboratory, New Orleans, LA serving as Deputy Scientific Director and Chief of the Human Research Division (1969-1984).

 His corporate career from 1984-2000 includes Medical Director of Celanese’s Specialty Operations, Hoechst Celanese, and V.P.
 Global Medical Director of Hoechst Marion Roussel and Aventis Pharmaceutical Corporation through a sequence of mergers and acquisitions.

 Dr. Thomas received his undergraduate Physics education at the Massachusetts Institute of Technology, his medical education at Jefferson Medical School, Philadelphia, PA; U.S. Naval School of Aviation Medicine, and Master of Public Health at the Harvard School of Public Health.
 Dr. Thomas’ field of expertise is in occupational medicine, head, neck and spinal trauma and he is the author and collaborator of more than 50 published papers in the scientific area and contributing editor of two books on impact injury of the head and spine.